DPGAlliance/DPG-Standard/standard-questions.md

             <td valign="top"> i.e. This can be through copyright, trademark, or other publicly available information. </td>
             <td valign="top">
                 <ul>
-                    <li>Does this open project have mandatory dependencies (i.e. hardware) that create more restrictions than the original license?</li>
+                    <li>Does this open project have mandatory dependencies (i.e. libraries, hardware) that create more restrictions than the original license?</li>
-                    <li>If yes - are the open source components able to demonstrate independence from the closed component and/or are there functional, open alternatives?</li>
+                    <li>If yes - are the open source components able to demonstrate independence from the closed component(s) and/or are there functional, open alternatives?</li>
                     <li>If yes - please describe how the open source components are independent and/or list the open alternatives for the closed component:</li>
                 </ul>
             </td>
         </tr>
         <tr>
             <td valign="top">5.
 Is there documentation?</td>
-            <td valign="top">Does some documentation exist of the source code, use cases, and functional requirements.</td>
+            <td valign="top">Does some documentation exist of the source code, use cases, and/or functional requirements for this project?</td>
             <td valign="top">
                 <ul>
                     <li>Does some documentation exist of the source code, use cases, and/or functional requirements.<br>For software projects, this should be present as technical documentation that would allow a technical person unfamiliar with the project to launch and run the software.
-For data projects, this should be present as documentation that describes all the fields in the set, and provides context on how the data was collected and how it should be interpreted.For content, this should indicate any relevant compatible apps, software, hardware required to access the content and any instructions about how to use it.</li>
+For data projects, this should be present as documentation that describes all the fields in the set, and provides context on how the data was collected and how it should be interpreted.
+For content, this should indicate any relevant compatible apps, software, hardware required to access the content and any instructions about how to use it.</li>
                     <li>If yes - please link to the relevant documentation:</li>
                 </ul>
             </td>
         </tr>
         <tr>
             <td valign="top">6.
-Does this project collect or use non-personally identifiable information (non-PII) data? ?</td>
+Does this project collect or use non-personally identifiable information (non-PII) data?</td>
             <td valign="top">Is there a mechanism for extracting or importing non-PII data from the system in a non-proprietary format?</td>
             <td valign="top">
                 <ul>
                     <li>Does this project collect or use non-personally identifiable information (PII) data? </li>
-                    <li>If yes - is there a mechanism for extracting or importing non PII data from the system in a non-proprietary format?</li>
+                    <li>If yes - is there a mechanism for extracting or importing non-PII data from the system in a non-proprietary format?</li>
-                    <li>If yes - Describe the mechanism for extracting or importing non-personally identifiable information from the system in a non-proprietary format:</li>
+                    <li>If yes - describe the mechanism for extracting or importing non-personally identifiable information from the system in a non-proprietary format:</li>
                 </ul>
             </td>
         </tr>